sara-nl/sdrdocs/source/Pages/Basics/basic_usage.rst

 Export Metadata
 ==========

-To export metadata you should first find the data and then click on the export link on the top-right corner of the metadata pannel.
+To export metadata you should first find the data and then click on the export link on the top-right corner of the metadata pannle.

 .. image:: Images/export_metadata.png